Critical Depth (video game): Story

 The story is based on the disappearance of undersea explorer Douglas McKragen and the discovery of five mysterious and powerful alien pod-shaped objects.
 Twelve different factions enter the sea to find out more about these forces and uncover their mystery, each for its own reasons.
 Each faction battles several competitors in order to retrieve the pods.

 Gameplay

 The playable ships are divided into factions, one of which the player must align with at the beginning of the game.
-Once he does, a mix of the eleven other ships will constantly stand in his way.
+Once they do, a mix of the eleven other ships will constantly stand in their way.
 Four additional characters can be unlocked by reaching certain goals in the game.

 Levels are cleared by recovering the five pods found in each level to open a slipgate to the next level.

 Development

 SingleTrac initially intended to publish Critical Depth themselves.
 However, during the game's development the company was purchased by GT Interactive, so Critical Depth became the first game to go towards the fulfillment of SingleTrac's terms of acquisition.
 The game was showcased at E3 1997.